empalmer/leafart/README.md

   plot_leaves()
 ```

-### Shiny app

-The shiny app can be accessed here: and allows the user to examine how different parameter values change the

 ### Included in this project

 - The R folder contains functions I have coded for this project
 - The images folder contains images of plots I have created throughout this project
-- The shiny app is in the top level due to some publishing troubles, so the app.R file and the rsconnect file are a result of that.
+- The shiny app is in the top level due to some publishing troubles, so the app.R file is a result of that.
 - The topic_exploration folder contains work I've done to understand the existing state of generative art packages in R that might be relevant.
 Note the .Rmd files are not intended to be re-run, more of a insight of my thought process in developing the project.
+- The doc folder contains the knitted results of the vignette use as the report for this project